Jhoncosta08/Jhoncosta08/README.md

 I am Developer, that has been working as a Front-end developer since 2019. 👨‍💻

-I'm passionate about technology, I love learning a lot and solving problems, I'm always ready for new challenges in my life.
+I love the technology area, I love learning a lot and solving problems, I'm always ready for new challenges in my life.

 #### 🌎 "O homem não é nada além daquilo que a educação faz dele." 💭💭💭